-3.26.2 In-flight Rest Period
+3.25 In-flight Rest Period

-Means a period of time with in a flying duty time, which is to give a crew member an opportunity to rest before commencing or recommencing duty as a duty flight crew.
+Means a period of time with in a flight duty time, which is to give a crew member an opportunity to rest before recommencing duty.

-3.27 Window Of Circadian Low (WOCL)
+3.26 Window Of Circadian Low (WOCL)

-WOCL is best estimated by the hours between 0200 hrs and 0559 hrs for individuals adapted to a usual day-wake/night sleep schedule.
+WOCL means a period between 0200h and 0600h in the time zone to which a crew member is acclimatized.
 This estimate of the window is calculated from scientific data on the circadian low of performance, alertness, subject report (i.e. peak fatigue) and body temperature.